SystemsApproach/tcpcc/tcp_ip.rst

    :align: center

    IPv4 packet header.

-Looking at each field in the IP header, we see that the “simple” model of best-effort datagram delivery still has some subtle features.
-The ``Version`` field specifies the version of IP.
-The still-assumed version of IP is 4, which is typically called *IPv4*.
-Observe that putting this field right at the start of the datagram makes it easy for everything else in the packet format to be redefined in subsequent versions; the header processing software starts off by looking at the version and then branches off to process the rest of the packet according to the appropriate format.
-The next field, ``HLen``, specifies the length of the header in 32-bit words.
-When there are no options, which is most of the time, the header is 5 words (20 bytes) long.
-The 8-bit ``TOS`` (type of service) field has had a number of different definitions over the years, but its basic function is to allow packets to be treated differently based on application needs.
-For example, the ``TOS`` value might determine whether or not a packet should be placed in a special queue that receives low delay.

 The next 16 bits of the header contain the ``Length`` of the datagram, including the header.
 Unlike the ``HLen`` field, the ``Length`` field